MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

 Therefore, we report the success rates of MIMIC-D and the baselines on these two subtasks for 20 different runs in the table~\ref{tab:lift_sim}.
 As shown in table~\ref{tab:lift_sim}, our method almost always picks up the basket even when placed randomly, and ours is the only method that is able to successfully transport the basket.
-MAGAIL performs the worst due to the inherent instability of GAN training, which prevents it from learning reliable policies for this complex, high-dimensional task—particularly when inter-agent coordination must also be acquired.
-BC achieves partial success in lifting the pot, but the requirement of coordinated behavior between agents makes it difficult for BC to complete the full task.
-Vanilla diffusion benefits from the strengths of diffusion models and learns higher-quality policies than BC, leading to slightly better lifting performance.
-However, it still fails to capture consistent inter-agent coordination in the presence of multi-modality, and thus cannot successfully transport the pot.
-In contrast, MIMIC-D effectively leverages diffusion, and the CTDE paradigm enables our method to consistently lift and transport the pot with the highest success rate even in the presence of multiple modes.
+MAGAIL performs the worst due to the inherent instability of GAN training, which prevents it from learning reliable policies for this complex, high-dimensional task, especially when coordination is required. \maulik{MLP BC} achieves partial success in lifting the pot, but the requirement of coordinated behavior between agents makes it difficult for \maulik{MLP BC} to complete the full task.
+Vanilla Diffusion benefits from the strengths of diffusion models and learns higher-quality policies than \maulik{MLP BC}, but still fails to capture inter-agent coordination in the presence of multi-modality.
+In contrast, MIMIC-D effectively leverages diffusion and enables our method to consistently lift and transport the pot with the highest success rate.